Information, whether disseminated directly by the RTO or on its behalf, is both accurate and factual, and:

 Remember that ASQA will be seeking evidence that your marketing and recruitment practices align with all your RTO’s marketing and recruitment materials—no matter who they are published by, or in what format.
 For example, ASQA may interview or survey your students about their experience of your marketing.
 ASQA may also discuss your marketing and recruitment with third parties.

-Training providers that have been approved to enrol students whose training is supported by loans under the Australian Government Department of Education and Training (DET) VET Student Loans (VSL) program must ensure that their marketing practices enable students to select a course based on the content, quality and price of training offered.
+Training providers that have been approved to enrol students whose training is supported by loans under the Australian Government Department of Education VET Student Loans (VSL) program must ensure that their marketing practices enable students to select a course based on the content, quality and price of training offered.
 The VET Student Loans Rules 2016 have specific requirements for any marketing that mentions the possible availability of a VET Student Loan.

 The VET Student Loans program does not allow: